 Richard Fenton ‘Tours in Wales’ 1804-1813

-It seems likely that the history of Nantglyn is an ancient one.
-The village first enters recorded history in the Norwich Taxation of 1254, where it is named, ‘Nantlym’, and again in the Lincoln Taxation in 1291.
-The name of the village as we know it today, is first recorded in the 17th century.
-Literally translated into English, the name of the village means, ‘stream in the valley.’
-Edward Lluyd, in his ‘Parochialia’ at the end of the 17th century, claims that there were some six houses here, and you will notice from the Ordnance Survey map of 1879 below, that very little had seemingly changed in the intervening 200 years.
+It seems entirely likely that the history of Nantglyn is an ancient one.
+Far older, in fact, than the purely documentary information that we have to hand suggests.
+As it stands, Nantglyn first appears in recorded history in the Norwich Taxation of 1254, where the village is named, ‘Nantlym’, and again in the Lincoln Taxation in 1291.
+The name of the village as we know it today first appears in the 17th century, and renders into English fairly simply as, ‘valley stream’, or perhaps ‘stream in the valley’.
+At the end of the 17th century, Edward Lluyd mentions some six houses in the village, and even a cursory look at Ordnance Survey maps of the 19th century suggests very little had changed in the intervening 200 years, or so.

-The Ordnance Survey map of 1874 also pinpoints Mordeyrn’s Holy Well as being some 100m north west of the current St James’ Church.
+The Ordnance Survey map of 1874 pinpoints Mordeyrn’s Holy Well as being some 100m north west of the current St James’ Church.
+Lluyd makes mention of it also in 1699.
 It has gone the way of Mordeyrn’s Church and is lost, apparently situated beneath a garden boundary.
-In 1912, the ‘Inventory of the Ancient Monuments in Wales and Monmouthshire’, described the site as rising, ‘about 250 yards to the north of the church, but the water has been brought into the village.
+In 1912, the ‘Inventory of the Ancient Monuments in Wales and Monmouthshire’, described the site as rising, ‘about 250 yards to the north of the [later St James’] church, but the water has been brought into the village.
 The site is still moist.’
-There is no record as to the cures afforded by the Well, though as elsewhere, the water was probably used for baptisms, of which Mordeyrn is recorded as performing at his church.
+There is no record as to the specific cures afforded by the Well (a surprise, perhaps given his reputation for healing), though as elsewhere, the water was probably used for baptisms, of which Mordeyrn is traditionally said to have performed at his church.

-The Church of St James was partially rebuilt in 1777, and then again in 1862.
+The Church of St James, was partially rebuilt in 1777, and then again in 1862.
 Much of its contents remain of the Victorian Era, although there are suggestions of traces of medieval walling and roof timbers.
+The dedication to St James is probably due to the belief that Mordeyrn’s feast day was, according to Lluyd, the first Sunday after St James’ own feast day, being 25th July.
 It is chiefly known now for the Pulpit Yew that resides in the churchyard.
 The bridge across the small stream that eventually meets the Lliwen to the east is a 19th century build, but which replaced what was probably a ford.

-The famous Twm o’r Nant, also called the Cambrian Shakespeare, lived in Nantglyn, and took his pen name from the village.
-He is buried at St Marcella’s Church in Denbigh, his tomb quite the sight, signposted if you please and with an unfinished inscription.
+The famous Twm o’r Nant, also known as the Cambrian Shakespeare, lived in Nantglyn, and took his pen name from the village.
+He is buried at St Marcella’s Church in Denbigh, his tomb quite the sight, signposted if you please and with an unfinished inscription